+The traditional Hawaiian name for South Point is Ka Lae meaning "the point."
 The turnoff for South Point Road is between the 69 and 70 mile markers with a large green sign pointing makai.
-The traditional Hawaiian name for South Point is Ka Lae meaning "the point."

 A little further down the road you'll see rows of metal giants reaching toward the skies, their huge metal arms straining against the fierce South Point wind.
 When it was built in the late 1980s, the Kamoa Wind Farm had over 30 operating turbines.
 Some of these massive windmills may still spin but many, rusted and broken down are a bit sad against the landscape.
 Off the road and closer to the point are Tawhiri Power's 14 brand new GE turbines, which when completed in early 2007 were expected to bring power to 10,000 Big Island homes.

 As you continue the road becomes more constricted.
 Drive carefully and scoot over when necessary to let oncoming traffic pass.
 Just past mile marker 8 is an excellent view of South Point.
 The road splits at the 10-mile marker with the left fork heading to the Kaulana Boat Ramp and beginning of the Papakolea (Green Sands Beach) hike.

 Weather permitting (rain showers do tend to pop up now and again) take the right fork and continue to Ka Lae.
 At the end of the road, you can park and walk the rest of the way to the edge of the cliffs.
 Remember don't leave any valuables in plain sight in the car even though this is a popular spot for local fisherman and you will not have to walk too far.